-Later, I built a home and got almost 10 free years out of it before things started to go wrong again.
+I built a home had a home built and got almost 10 free years out of it before things started to go wrong again.
 But now, I have kids and a more demanding job, not to mention soft lawyer hands.
 I started to weigh when it was easier to just ‘call the guy‘.

 The same is true for cars.
 I would try to fix my earlier cars because they were worth less than the repair bill would be at a shop and I did not care about cosmetic issues.
 But alas, cars became computerized and I finally had decent ones and started to rely more and more on ‘the guy’.

 What factors do we use to determine if calling ‘the guy’ is warranted nowadays?